 By contrast, some believe combining caffeine with amphetamines can make the medication less effective.
 It can also overstimulate the nervous system and, in turn, cause side effects like chest pain.
 It's a lose-lose situation.

-Final thoughts: Spilling the beans
+Final thoughts: Spilling the coffee beans

 You may still be unconvinced that caffeine (in moderation) can benefit the ADHD brain.